Welcome to Hedgehog Class.

 www.principals-catering.com and are also available from the school office.

 If children prefer, they can also bring in a packed lunch.
-We are proud to say that we are a ‘healthy school’ and therefore no crisps or chocolate are to be bought into school.
+We are proud to say that we are a ‘healthy school’ and encourage well balanced meal choices.
+We don't think chocolate is a bad thing at all :-) but ask that children don't bring it in their lunchboxes as it tends to get everywhere on little sticky fingers!

-We operate an "Open Classroom" policy in Hedgehog Class.
-We are always around at the end of the day, so please feel free to pop in and see us if you have any concerns or queries, or equally if you have exciting news to share or just want a chat!
+We have always operated an "Open Classroom" policy in Hedgehog Class where we have been around at the end of the day for you to pop in and see us if you had any concerns or queries, or equally if you had exciting news to share or just wanted a chat!
+However, in this current Coronavirus pandemic, I'm not sure we will be able to do this right now.
+However, be reassured you can contact me via Tapestry or phoning/emailing our School Office and I will get back to you as soon as possible.
 Many thanks for all your support.